How To Use It

 Apply by Mail

-Consumers can fill out the National Verifier’s official Lifeline program Application Form and Household Worksheet (if needed) and mail them to the Lifeline Support Center (address available on the application form).
+Consumers can fill out the National Verifier’s official Lifeline Application Form and Household Worksheet (if needed) and mail them to the Lifeline Support Center (address available on the application form).

 The consumer must complete all pages (except page 7, “Agent Information”*), initial each certification, and sign the form.
 USAC encourages consumers to write in capital letters and black ink.